cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/chronological-journey-alpha-diversity-analysis-in-longitudinal-studies.md

 )
 ```

-These tools allow us to test for differences in alpha diversity across timepoints and understand temporal and volatility trends respectively.
-Next, we'll use a spaghetti plot to show how the alpha diversity changes over time for each individual in the study, grouped by race."
+We can then visualize the alpha diversity changes over time for each individual in the study, grouped by race, using a spaghetti plot.

 ```r
 # Generate a spaghetti plot of alpha diversity over time